ibm-cloud-docs/log-analysis/core/data-security.md

 All the data that is hosted in a LogDNA instance is encrypted at rest using **AES 256**.

-When a LogDNA agent sends data to a LogDNA instance, data is encrypted in transit over HTTPS.
+When a logging agent sends data to a LogDNA instance, data is encrypted in transit over HTTPS.

 When a user requests an export, the data is encrypted during transit, and is also encrypted at rest in {{site.data.keyword.cos_full_notm}} (COS).